mickem/nscp-docs/docs/tutorial/index.md

   To enable passive monitoring you would use either NSCA or NRDP to have NSClient++ submit home monitoring results.

 * REST
-  The preferd and best way to communicate with NSClient++ as it is firewall and security fiendly.
+  The preferred and best way to communicate with NSClient++ as it is firewall and security friendly.
-  This is a new protocol and can thus some times be a bit akward to get on your monitoring server.
+  This is a new protocol and can thus some times be a bit awkward to get on your monitoring server.

 * Make your own
   The spirit of NSClient++ is to allow you do decide what you want to do so you can make any combination of the above and even use some other third party protocols or what not...